What can I do if my key is stuck in the lock?

 • Be sure not to use another key - too much pressure may bend/break both keys.

-• Gently use the leverage from the inserted object to try to see-saw the key back and forth.
-Don’t try to turn the key all the way, just try to work it up and down.
+• Gently use the leverage from the inserted object to try to see-saw the key up and down, back and forth.
+Do not try to turn the key, just try to work it up and down

-• If the key can be retracted partially but is trapped, using the same t-handle, try to rapidly insert and remove the key, otherwise known as “raking” the pins.
-Occasionally a pin can move inside the core, catching the key, and this rapid action can reset the pin to correct it.
+• If the key can be retracted and only partially trapped, using the same t-handle, try to rapidly inserting/removing and/or up and down scissoring of the key, otherwise known as “raking”.
+Occasionally a pin can flip inside a chamber, trapping the key, and this rapid action can reset the pin to the correct alignment.